Dealing With Therapy Privilege

 Therapy and Mental Health Records Often Important in Custody Proceedings

-Communications with therapists and other health professionals can be a heavily litigated issue in a custody case.
+Communication with therapists and other health professionals can be a heavily litigated issue in a custody case.
 One party might feel that these records are crucial to making their custody case.
 As a result, they might spend lots of time and money trying to obtain these records.
 As an aside, a party might simply opt for a custody evaluation because a thorough custody evaluation might provide an easier path to obtaining the same information.
-A custody evaluator will likely want to see prior therapy, mental health and medical records in making any kind of recommendation.
+A custody evaluator will likely want to see prior therapy, mental health, and medical records in making any kind of recommendation.

 With that being said, some parties might choose to seek these records anyway because the cost and time involved in a child custody evaluation might not be practical in their case.
 Some courts might also be somewhat reluctant to order a custody evaluation, instead wishing to rely on the opinions and recommendations of a guardian ad litem.
 Regardless, communication between a person and a therapist may be privileged.
 Types of communication may include conversations, correspondence, actions, observations, and any information relating to treatment.1